|

 India lost the series but they competed aggressively in three out of the four Tests and could have registered wins in at least two of them if they had latched on to pivotal moments.

 Kohli himself shrugged off his failure in England and scored four hundreds during this series, accumulating 692 runs, a record for an Indian batsman against Australia in any one encounter.
-The problem for India throughout the series was the simple fact that their bowling was too inconsistent.

 "Length and line bowling is a basic at this international level and is very important.
 Look at what Josh Hazlewood did on the fifth day.
 He bowled 8 overs for just 3 runs.
 He kept bowling one line and length and that's just basic bowling," said Ganguly.